hatlabs/sh-rpi/pages/hardware/index.md

     - Communicates the SH-RPi status the the Raspberry Pi service over I2C
 5. Step-up (boost) converter.
     The boost converter converts the 0.5-2.65V potential stored in the supercapacitor into the 5V Raspberry Pi input voltage.
     The boost converter operation is controlled by the microcontroller.
-The microcontroller enables the boost converter when the supercapacitor voltage has risen above 1.5V (FIXME: check!).
+The microcontroller enables the boost converter when the supercapacitor voltage has risen above 1.8V.
     During system shutdown or watchdog reboot, the microcontroller disables the boost converter to cut the Raspberry Pi input voltage.
 6. Status LEDs.
     The status LEDs indicate the board operational status LEDs as described in Section [LEDs](#sec_leds).